Hands reaching forward with open palms surrounded by soft coral and peach wisps in a dream

 You want to do something — and your hands cannot.
 They are weak.
 Or they do not obey.
 In this image there is characteristic powerlessness.

-Your Guardian speaks through this image, through the archetype of being unable to act — the part that experiences helplessness.
-Weak or disobedient hands are one of the common images in dreams about powerlessness.
+Your Guardian speaks through this image: the part that experiences helplessness.
+Weak or disobedient hands often appear in dreams about powerlessness.
 This is almost never literally about hands.

 It is important to distinguish: is this temporary helplessness — a situation that will change?
 Or is it something you truly cannot influence — and then the question is about acceptance?